vekatze/neut/book/src/terms.md

 ### Note

 - `with`/`bind` is the ordinary do-notation except that:
-  - it must have explicit monadic binder, and
+  - it must have an explicit monadic binder, and
   - it doesn't have monadic return.

 ## `{e}`